richlegrand/qast/README.md

 Yes — install the free [Media Assistant](https://channelstore.roku.com/details/782875) app from the Roku Channel Store, and enable "Control by mobile apps" in Settings > System > Advanced.

-## Why I built this

-Our office has several TVs of various types.
-During the Winter Olympics I had mixed results casting the live feed from my browser — sometimes it would work, sometimes not, and some TVs were completely undiscoverable.
-In the past our business has also wanted to display live numbers on TVs — user counts, sales figures, that sort of thing.
-We have Raspberry Pis, and that's a solution, but the pain factor is high.

-Why can't I just say "play this video" or "cast this window" from the command line and expect it to work?

-Looking into it more, I found that screen casting is often a paid service for businesses (Yodeck, Screenly, UPshow).
-These solutions typically use Raspberry Pis coupled to a cloud backend.
-Being a nerd, this was untenable.
-Hopefully others find this tool useful. :)

 ## Upcoming features

 - **Multi-device casting** — cast the same stream to multiple TVs simultaneously (`qast -d "Living Room" -d "Kitchen" video.mp4`)